Taraxacum officinale, Common Dandelion

 Common Name: Common Dandelion

-Also Called: Blowball, Faceclock and Dandelion (Spanish: Diente de León, Achicoria Amarga, Amargón, Moraja)
+Also Called: Blowball, Faceclock, Dandelion (Spanish: Diente de León, Achicoria Amarga, Amargón, Moraja)

 Family: Asteraceae, Sunflower Family